 comfortable feel.
 Best of all, it's made right here in the USA and comes with a LIFETIME WARRANTY.

 Allergy Armor Cotton has an average pore size of

 3.9 microns, while Allergy Armor Organic cotton covers have an

 average pore size of 4.7 microns.
 All of these fabrics offer effective protection against dust mites.

 Allergy Armor Classic and Allergy Armor Bed Bug offer excellent

-protection as well; instead of small pores, they have a poly/cotton shell with a urethane lining that makes them
+protection as well; instead of small pores, they have a stretch-knit polyester shell with a urethane lining that makes them

-mold and pollen, and with an average pore size of 2.8 microns,
+mold spores and pollen, and with an average pore size of 2.8 microns,

 Allergy Armor Ultra blocks out even the smallest allergens like cat